openschc/openschc/_sources/index.rst.txt

 Contributing
 ============

 Want to help ?
-See our :doc:`CONTRIBUTING` for more details on the future work on the OpenSCHC project.
+See our :doc:`General/Contributing_Guidelines` for more details on the future work on the OpenSCHC project.

 Our current activity
 ====================